-- a) so far as the trustees are aware, there is no relevant audit information of which the company's auditors are unaware, and - b) they have taken all the steps that they ought to have taken as trustees in order to make themselves aware of any relevant audit information and to establish that the company's auditors are aware of that information.
+- so far as the trustees are aware, there is no relevant audit information of which the company's auditors are unaware, and - b) they have taken all the steps that they ought to have taken as trustees in order to make themselves aware of any relevant audit information and to establish that the company's auditors are aware of that information.

-Executive Director
+Director

 Dr Anne Thurston, as the Director, is responsible for the day-to-day management of the Trust and is accountable to the Board of Trustees.
+Dr Thurston, who founded the Trust and has been its Director for 25 years, carries out this responsibility on an unpaid basis.